-Austria is a founding member of the International University Sports Federation FISU (established in Prague in 1949, 180 member countries) and the European University Sports Association EUSA (established in Vienna in 1999, 45 member countries).
+Austria is a founding member of the International University Sports Federation FISU (established in Meran in 1949, 180 member countries) and the European University Sports Association EUSA (established in Vienna in 1999, 45 member countries).
 Dr Hemma Angerer is Austria’s representative in both organisations.

 As part of these memberships, the BMBWF facilitates student participation in the following competitions:

 - The European Universities Championships in up to 23 different sports